nileshrajure741075/CI-CD-Pipeline-for-React-App-with-AWS-S3/README.md

 ## <a name="introduction">🤖 Introduction</a>

-In this tutorial, you'll learn how to build a fully automated CI/CD pipeline using AWS CodePipeline, CodeBuild, and Amazon S3 to deploy a React.js application hosted on GitHub.
+Build a fully automated CI/CD pipeline using AWS CodePipeline, CodeBuild, and Amazon S3 to deploy a React.js application hosted on GitHub.
 Say goodbye to manual deployments, every time you push to your repo, your app will automatically build and deploy to a static website on S3!

 ## <a name="steps">🔧 How it Works:</a>